Horse Rescuing Reality

 Fiscally responsible rescues understand that they can’t help every needy horse.

 Williams points out that well-run horse rescues have savings to cover emergencies.
-Rescues constantly in crisis with emergency fundraisers for vet bills or to feed more horses are a red flag.
+Rescues constantly in crisis mode with emergency fundraisers for vet bills or to feed more horses should be a red flag.

 A horse rescue with a good reputation has the ability to network to find other sources of help for needy horses.

 “People have great intent to rescue and care for horses, but then they become underfunded and run out of money, and then it becomes a worse situation than where the horses came from in the beginning,” incoming AAEP president R. Reynolds Cowles Jr., DVM, said recently.

 Horse rescue reviews coming in fall 2017 – Click for notification